euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 ........................

 To accelerate further the code we decided to parallelise the [Cython]_ code using [OpenMP]_.
-While the implementation was fast, the results we got were wrong (by a few percent) due to write conflicts, not protected by atomic_add operations.
+While the implementation was fast, the results we obtained were wrong (by a few percent) due to write conflicts, not protected by atomic_add operations.
 Apparently the use of atomic operation is still not yet possible in [Cython]_ (summer 2014).
 Multi-threaded histogramming was made possible by having several threads running simultaneously, each working on a separate histogram,